 Our inaugural event was a great success – we knew we’d created something special and were eager to build upon it.
 With your support this year we can continue to grow this important and fun event.
 The Cahaba River Society combines many goals for the Fry-Down: to bring new people to the River, build more support for Cahaba conservation, offer fun learning activities for all ages about how to protect our drinking water resources and use them wisely, and build new partnerships to sustain our work to ensure our Cahaba River’s healthy future.

-Over 600 people joined us on the river for a day of fun, water-smart learning activities.
+Last year, nearly 1,000 people joined us on the river for a day of fun, water-smart learning activities.
 Children and families filled the river, exploring the relationship between water quality, habitat, drinking water and the health of aquatic life, humans and wildlife.
-Twenty-seven organizations offered their knowledge about drinking water, low impact development, wildlife conservation, and ways to enjoy the Cahaba.
+Our Fry-Down competition was a great success, with 11 hotly-competing teams and an esteemed panel of judges led by George Sarris of the Fish Market.
+Partner organizations offered their knowledge about drinking water, low impact development, wildlife conservation, and ways to enjoy the Cahaba.

 ~ 11 Fry Teams